MicrosoftDocs/msteams-docs/msteams-platform/samples/deploy-collaboration-control-in-teams.md

 ---
-title: Deploy app with Collaboration controls in Microsoft Teams
+title: Deploy an app with Collaboration controls in Microsoft Teams
 author: surbhigupta
 description: In this module, learn how to deploy your app with Collaboration control in Microsoft Teams and how to enable others to use your app. ms.localizationpriority: medium